devyn/bbbattle/README.md

 Another team, with color `rgb(255,160,0)`, a shade of orange.
 Alive cells and dying cells are specified.

 It is worth noting that the alive or dying sections may be empty, but are required to both be present.
 An example of this is `Examples/200x200.bbattle`, which consists of only two alive cells for each team.
 The dying section is still specified, as `d.`.

+## The bbbout file format

+Work in progress.